 Now, instead of whipping the cream cheese, I cut it into 1/2″ batons.
 Slice the brick of cream cheese-lengthwise- into six batons of equal width.
 Lay these batons on their sides and cut them in half lengthwise to give you 1/2″ thick batons that are about 5″ long.

-Egg washes are a simple mixture used to give baked breads and pastries a glossy, golden exterior when brushed on.
+Egg washes give baked breads and pastries a glossy, golden exterior when brushed on.

 To make the egg wash, whisk together the yolk of a large egg and a tablespoon of cold water.
 Whisk until no clumps of yolk remain, then set the egg wash aside.